Nalie Agustin: Work and legacy

 In 2013, Agustin became the Ambassador for the Canadian Breast Cancer Foundation for several years and raised funds for its annual Run for the Cure campaign.
 Agustin also collaborated with the McGill University Health Centre on various initiatives, including the photo and art exhibit titled Breast(s): A Different Kind of Cancer story. which aimed to humanize and diversify the portrayal of breast cancer.

 Agustin's legacy includes the publication of the e-guide Chemo Secrets: Tips, Tricks and Real Life Experiences from a Young Breast Cancer Survivor co-hosting the podcast Thriver Talks, founding the #Feelitonthefirst movement, hosted and produced The Nalie Show, a keynote speaker for Miami Breast Cancer Conference attended by 1000 oncologist, collaborating with brands like Apple and Rihanna's Savage X Fenty, rapper French Montana to being featured in publications like Psychologies.
 Marie-Claire, Montréal Sante.
 She also gave talks at Tedx and Walrus.
 During the 2018 Influence Montreal conference, Agustin was one of main speakers along with Nobel Peace Prize laureate Malala Yousafzai and Mayor Valérie Plante.
 Her work was intended to inspire people who were dealing with cancer.

 The Canadian-Italian Business & Professional Association (CIBPA) honoured Agustin as its 2020 Person of the Year Award and created the Nalie Agustin Bursary for students wishing to pursue their medical degree.

 In September 2021, Agustin published The Diary of Nalie: A Collection of Life Lessons and Reflections Shared While Thriving Through Stage IV Cancer.
 The book became Amazon's number one best-seller in Canada for several weeks.

-Agustin died on March 22, 2022.
-On April 4th, a "celebration of life" was held and broadcast live on the internet.
+Agustin died on March 22, 2022, aged 33.
+On April 4, a "celebration of life" was held and broadcast live on the internet.

 In 2023, in accordance with one of her wishes, Agustin's Tree of Life was planted with her ashes at the Remembrance Grove in Cote de Neiges.

-On March 24th, Brenda Shanahan, Member of Parliament for Chateauguay-La Colle paid tribute to Agustin "Nalie.. faced life with cancer with courage, creativity and humour as she shared her daily challenges on social and public media, as well as in her beautiful book of poetry and observations, The Diary of Nalie.
+On March 24, Brenda Shanahan, Member of Parliament for Chateauguay-La Colle paid tribute to Agustin "Nalie.. faced life with cancer with courage, creativity and humour as she shared her daily challenges on social and public media, as well as in her beautiful book of poetry and observations, The Diary of Nalie.
 Today we mourn Natalie, but as she said in her own words, "I want to be remembered by how I made you feel in my presence...I want to be remembered for always giving it my best and, despite how I felt or what was said, I never stopped believing in me—and you...I don't want to be admired, I want you to feel inspired.
 Through you and your inspired-living is how I wish to leave my legacy."